-We are proud to have all our AUS Olympic Team canoe slalom and canoe sprint paddlers already confirmed and selected in 2020 with all quota spots for Australia locked in as well.
+We are proud to have all our AUS Olympic Team canoe slalom and canoe sprint paddlers already confirmed and selected for Tokyo 2020+1 with all quota spots for Australia locked in as well.

 While our current Paracanoe squad has also already secured Australia the maximum number of quota spots for the Tokyo Paralympic Games, the final team is yet to be selected in 2021.

 Find out more about the team on this page, including all the news around athletes as well as useful information about our Olympic and Paralympic paddle disciplines.

 You can also get our monthly news directly to your inbox by subscribing to our “Paddle to Tokyo Newsletter” here: https://bit.ly/PaddleToTokyoSubscribe

 Want to have a go and become an Olympic or Paralympic paddler as well?
 Follow the links below for further information.

 We are looking forward to sharing our paddling journey with you, make sure you follow us via @auspaddleteam on social media and thank you for your support!